bitquery/graphql-docs/docs/Examples/stellar/stellar-liquiditypool-api.md

 # Stellar Liquidity Pools API

-A successful operation will yield zero or more effects.
-These effects represent specific changes that occur in the ledger
+This API allows you to access and analyze effects from Stellar's liquidity pools.
+Effects are specific changes that occur within the ledger due to operations performed on the liquidity pools.

 ## Latest Pool Effects for a Particular Pool

+The below query gets the latest effects for a specific liquidity pool, including details about the operation, the transaction, and the pool itself.

 You can run the query [here](https://ide.bitquery.io/Latest-XLMAqua-Pool-Updates)